by Gil S. Perl.

 Perhaps greater than their impact on the education of Polish and Lithuanian Jewry (after all, a few thousand students in a population that numbered close to 5 million in 1900, is still rather insignificant), was the impact of these institutions on its culture.
 Everything from the political structure (where Heads of the Yeshiva emerged as a powerful communal leaders), to the marriage market (where Yeshiva students supplanted the scions of wealthy families as the most desired grooms), and the role of Jewish women (who were excluded from actual study in the yeshiva, but charged with supporting it by earning a living and by raising children who yearned for a life of Torah study) recalibrated in response to the rise of the yeshivas.

-Much as the influence of elite universities in the United States today can be felt everywhere from daycare amounts of resources are aimed at the highly unlikely scenario of a student gaining acceptance to its hallowed halls, so too the yeshivas in Lithuania exercised an outsized influence on the social and cultural life of 19th century Lithuanian Jewry.
+Much as the influence of elite universities in the United States today can be felt everywhere from daycare centers to recreational soccer fields, and massive amounts of resources are aimed at the highly unlikely scenario of a student gaining acceptance to its hallowed halls, so too the yeshivas in Lithuania exercised an outsized influence on the social and cultural life of 19th century Lithuanian Jewry.